 TBC works to make China accessible for everyone!
 There is no language requirement, and all students take Chinese language courses while enrolled at TBC.
 History has taught us that even a little bit of Mandarin up their sleeve makes for a far more engaging experience.

-Every course that is offered at TBC is accredited through Loyola University Chicago.
 We are constantly in discussion with universities to align our course names and content with theirs in order to ensure successful course transfer and to keep students on track for scheduled graduation.
 If your school has not yet completed course mapping, we are happy to assist with this process.
-We encourage students to plan out their semester with our Course Builder (coming soon) before they come to you for advisement.
+We encourage students to plan out their semester with our Course Builder before they come to you for advisement.
 We offer approximately 20 courses each semester; you can see an overview of each course, a biography of the professor, and a sample syllabus in the Course Details section.

 The Jesuit tradition of engaging with China is over 400 years old, and The Beijing Center carries on this tradition through holistically engaging with China.
 TBC is far more than the typical study-abroad program; it is a study China in China program.
 With this philosophy in mind, TBC starts each semester with a two-week Academic Excursion that is included in tuition.